-You're about to get training for your trek and here is a gym based training plan, as well as some top tips, to help you along the way.
+You're about to get training for your trek and here is a home training plan, as well as some top tips, to help you along the way.

 It's worth keeping in mind the best training programmes are those that have been specifically designed for you.
 It will take into account your current fitness levels and experience, as well as availability and motivation.
-This training plan is generic and has utilised equipment found in most gyms.
-There is some guidance on page 4 regarding the focus options of the programme, but ultimately, I feel that any supplementary training is better than none, whatever it may end up looking like-but hopefully this plan can help bring some direction and efficiency.
+This training plan is generic and requires simple equipment you can fashion in a number of ways, or you can easily complete it down the gym with more equipment too.
+You will need to enter it at a point that suits you and work through it in way that fits your life.
+Ultimately however, I feel that any supplementary training is better than none, whatever it may end up looking like-but hopefully this plan can help bring some direction and efficiency.
 If you do want a bespoke training plan, please don't hesitate to get in touch to discuss options.